-We also utilized three classic steganalysis models to assess the imperceptibility of stegotexts: TS-CSW \cite{TS-CSW}, TS-RNN \cite{TS-RNN}, and R-BiLSTM-C \cite{niu2019hybrid} based on pre-trained BERT \cite{BERT}.
-We trained these detectors with 1,000 samples of generated stegotexts and the target domain human corpus at every single test.
+We also utilized three classic steganalysis models to assess the imperceptibility of stego texts: TS-CSW \cite{TS-CSW}, TS-RNN \cite{TS-RNN}, and R-BiLSTM-C \cite{niu2019hybrid}, based on pre-trained BERT \cite{BERT}.
+We trained these detectors with 1,000 samples of generated stego texts and the target-domain human corpus in each test.
 The datasets for training, validation, and testing were split in a ratio of 3:1:1.
 The learning rate was set to 1e-4, and training was conducted for three epochs.
 After repeating this process three times, we evaluated the average F1 score of the test set as the steganalysis F1 score.